ebraux/ebraux_ocean4dvarnet/docs/index.md

-# Welcome to ocean4DVarNet !
+# Welcome to ocean4DVarNet documentation!

-The full documentation of the package available at : [https://cia-oceanix.github.io/ocean4dvarnet/](https://cia-oceanix.github.io/ocean4dvarnet/)

 ---
 ## About ocean4DVarNet